VincentH-Net/CSharpForMarkup/README.md

 **IMPORTANT:**<br />
 - In **C# markup files** like **`<page>.cs`**:<br />
 Include `CSharpMarkup.*` namespace usings but **no UI objectmodel usings** such as `using Microsoft.UI.Xaml;`<br /><br />
-(by design the type names in the CSharpMarkup namespace are identical to the type names in the UI objectmodel,  so including both would not work)<br /><br />
+(by design the type names in the CSharpMarkup namespace are identical to the type names in the UI objectmodel, so including both would cause ambiguities)<br /><br />
 Try to limit using the UI object model to UI logic files.
-If you must, you *can* use the UI objectmodel safely in C# markup files; a good practice then is to define global namespace using aliases, e.g. `global using UI = Microsoft.UI.Xaml;`
+If you must, you *can* use the UI objectmodel safely in C# markup files; a good practice then is to define global namespace using aliases, e.g. `global using UI = Microsoft.UI;`<br /><br />
+For more guidance, see the comments in the `GlobalUsings.cs` of a project created with `dotnet new mcs-uno-markup2`.

 - In **UI logic files** like **`<page>.logic.cs`**:<br />
 Do not use `CSharpMarkup` objects<br /><br />